apache/iceberg-rust/CONTRIBUTING.md

 #### Install Docker or Podman

 Currently, iceberg-rust uses Docker to set up environment for integration tests.
-Podman is also supported.

-You can learn how to install Docker from [here](https://docs.docker.com/get-docker/).
+Native Docker has some limitations, please check (https://github.com/apache/iceberg-rust/pull/748).
+Please use Orbstack or Podman.

-For macos users, you can install [OrbStack](https://orbstack.dev/) as a docker alternative.
+For MacOS users, you can install [OrbStack](https://orbstack.dev/) as a docker alternative.

-For podman users, refer to [Using Podman instead of Docker](docs/contributing/podman.md)
+For podman, refer to [Using Podman instead of Docker](docs/contributing/podman.md)

 ## Build